Exploration of a new city on foot is our preferred mode of transport – if the city lends itself to it, that is.

-So, we’ve walked with purpose and we’ve wandered aimlessly; as we said in our ‘We’re Off To Izmir’ post, we’re armed with lots of tips of what to see, what to do…and what to eat.
+So, we walked with purpose and we wandered aimlessly; we’re armed with lots of tips of what to see, what to do in Izmir – and what to eat.

-As we’ve explored the area, we’ve been coming across an unfamiliar word ‘söğüşçü.’
+As we explored the area, we were contşnuously coming across an unfamiliar word ‘söğüşçü.’
 He who’s a maker of söğüş.

-We’d seen a couple of places specialising in it around Alsancak, where we’re staying, so we headed straight for Söğüşçü ACO.
+We’d seen a couple of places specialising in it around Alsancak, where we were staying, so we headed straight for Söğüşçü ACO.

 There it was, on display in the window.
 The tongue and the cheek surrounded by fresh, peeled tomatoes, red onion, chopped parsley and Turkish pickles (turşu).

 And there was the brain.
 Again, surrounded by far more attractive – and more appetising – salad stuffs.

 We sat at a table and the guy came out to serve us.

 All we knew was that we were here for söğüş.
 No idea how it’s served.
 Warm or cold?
 On a plate?

 Well there was no menu so we just went for it and asked for two söğüş in our best, attempting-to-sound- knowledgeable Turkish.